Home > Resources > FAQs & GUIDES

 How do I apply to have my children’s names changed?

 You should seek the express written consent of your former partner.
 If this is not possible, you can apply to the Court.
+In New South Wales, it may be possible to change a child’s name without the other parent’s consent or a Court Order if you already hold sole decision-making responsibility under existing Court Orders.
 The Court will determine whether the name change is in the best interests of the child, by looking at short and long-term effects, potential embarrassment for the child, potential identity confusion for the child, and the potential impact on the relationship between the child and the parent whose name they originally bore.